marioP2000/Finance-Tracker/README.md

 # Finance Tracker
 A web application I made for tracking basic income and expenses.
-It also has a statistics page with which displays the amount of money spent on each category with a Chart.
+It also has a statistics page which displays the amount of money spent on each category with a Chart.
 Everything gets added and saved to localstorage.

 ## What I used in this project
 * Vue.js